SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Configuration/README.md

 # Configuration

-Before using Jaka MiniCobo, the following configuration must be done.
+Before using JAKA MiniCobo, the following configuration must be done.

 ## 1 Connection